10 space saving design ideas

-Make every room feel bigger and more harmonious with these practical design ideas
+Make every room feel bigger and more harmonious with these practical tips

 Most houses start life as fairly unified places, with everything neat and new, but over the years they can become disjointed.
 We tend to update on a room-by-room basis, so a fresh coat of paint, different flooring or a new suite of furniture can, over time, make everything look a little out of sync.